 Some roulette players think it’s possible for croupiers to spin the wheel and ball precisely enough to land the ball roughly where they want.
 It is a roulette myth that is also perpetuated by some croupiers who overstate or are deluded about their abilities.

 It’s obvious why this myth was born.
-Unlucky players believe casinos train croupiers to aimed for a specific number or section of the wheel in order to achieve the best outcome.
+Unlucky players believe casinos train croupiers to aimed for a specific number or sector of the wheel in order to achieve the best outcome.
 But a less nefarious explanation is simply that croupiers can sometimes get into a rhythm and inadvertently land the ball in a section several times in a row.

 There is some truth in this popular roulette myth, as roulette croupiers do repeat the same processes again and again and can sometimes play a role in a pattern of results.
 It is also possible for croupiers, under very carefully defined circumstances, to land the ball in a section of the wheel some of the time.
 It is by no means perfect or reliable.